Skip to content

 • Numerous usage comments in the Operating Rules Guide.

-• Time series referenced in the operating rules may be defined in an OPRULE_TIME_SERIES table or they may be time series defined elsewhere, such as the name of a boundary flow.
+• Time series referenced in the operating rules may be defined in an OPRULE TIME SERIES table or they may be time series defined elsewhere, such as the name of a boundary flow.